 |1Women?s Reproductive Health Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 2Faculty of Pharmacy, Tabriz University of Medical Sciences, Tabriz, Iran

 3Department of Obstetrics and Gynecology, Mashhad University of Medical Sciences, Mashhad, Iran

-Objective: Bacterial vaginosis (BV) is the most common vaginitis that associated with reduction in vaginal lactobacilli and increased growth of other anaerobic species of bacteria.
-Vitamin C can be effective in treatment of bacterial vaginosis through production of lactic acid.
-This study aimed to determine the efficacy of adding vitamin C vaginal to metronidazole on treatment of bacterial vaginosis.
+Objectives: Bacterial vaginosis (BV) is the most common vaginitis, which is derived from a reduction in vaginal lactobacilli and an increased growth of other anaerobic species of bacteria.
+Vitamin C can be effective in treatment of BV through the production of lactic acid.
+The aim of the present study was to determine the efficacy of adding vitamin C vaginal to metronidazole in treatment of BV.

-Materials and Methods: This study was a triple-blind randomized clinical trial and was done from July 2015 till November 2015 on 160 women with pure BV who attended gynecologic clinic in Mashhad.
-They were randomized into intervention and control groups.
-Intervention group received 500 mg oral metronidazole tablets twice a day along with 250 mg vitamin C vaginal tablets for 7 days and control group received the same dose of oral metronidazole along with placebo for 7 days.
-Amsel and Nugent criteria were analyzed before, 10 ± 3 and 30 ± 3 days after treatment.
+Materials and Methods: This study was a triple-blind randomized clinical trial.
+The study was carried out from July 2015 to November 2015 on 160 women who referred to gynecologic clinic of Mashhad with pure BV.
+They randomized into intervention and control groups.
+The intervention group received 500 mg of oral metronidazole tablets twice a day along with 250 mg vitamin C vaginal tablets for 7 days and the control group received the same dose of oral metronidazole along with placebo for 7 days.
+Amsel and Nugent criteria were analyzed prior, 10 ± 3, and 30 ± 3 days after the treatment.

-Conclusions: According to the results, it seems that two-drug treatment of BV by oral metronidazole and vitamin C vaginal tablets is more effective than one-drug treatment of BV by oral metronidazole in recovery and non-recurrence.
+Conclusion: According to the results, it seems that the two-drug treatment of BV with oral metronidazole and vitamin C vaginal tablets is more effective than one-drug treatment of BV by oral metronidazole for recovery and non-recurrence.